VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 Migrating from V1 to V2 requires you to update the deployed application code and migrate the data.
 These are the required steps:

-1. Deploy a minimal version of the application that indicates to users that the application is undergoing planned maintenance to the Windows Azure staging environment.
-2. Swap the running application in the Windows Azure production environment with the minimal application in the staging environment and then stop the application in the staging environment.
+1. Deploy the V2 release to your Windows Azure staging environment.
+The V2 release has a global **MaintenanceMode** property that is initially set to **true**.
+In this mode, the application displays a message to the user that site is currently undergoing maintenance.
+2. When you are ready, swap the V2 release (still in maintenance mode) into your Windows Azure production environment.
+3. Leave the V1 release (now running in the staging environment) to run for a few minutes to ensure that all in-flight messages complete their processing.
-3. Run the migration program to migrate the data (see below).
+4. Run the migration program to migrate the data (see below).
-4. Deploy the updated version of the application to the Windows Azure staging environment.
-5. Swap the running minimal application in the Windows Azure production environment with the updated application in the staging environment and then stop the minimal application in the staging environment.
+5. After the data migration completes successfully, change the **MaintenanceMode** property to **false**.
+6. The V2 release is now live in Windows Azure.

+> **JanaPersona:** The team considered using a separate application to
+> display to users that the site is undergoing maintenance during the
+> upgrade process.
+However, using the **MaintenanceMode** property in
+> the V2 release provides a simpler process, and adds a potentially
+> useful new feature to the application.

 > **PoePersona:** Because of the changes to the event store, it is not
 > possible to perform a no downtime upgrade from V1 to V2.
 However, the